tinosulzer/travis-ci-latex-pdf/README.md

 #### Con:
 * Tectonic does not support the `-shell-escape` flag at the moment (see [tectonic/#38](https://github.com/tectonic-typesetting/tectonic/issues/38)), which is required for example by the minted package.
 The pdflatex way (below) has been tested to work with the minted package.
+* Tectonic does not natively support biber for compiling references, though it can be made to work.
+See [below](#biber) for a workaround.

 We will quickly compare two methods to use Tectonic.